EZIOxtn/SlowLorisVB/README.md

 - **Enhanced Proxy Management**: Add support for proxy pools and automatic proxy rotation.
 - **Log Output**: Create detailed logs for each test, showing success, failure, and errors.
+## Disclaimer
+This tool is created strictly for educational and testing purposes only.
+It should only be used to test the resilience of websites that you have explicit permission to test.
+Any misuse of this tool to attack websites without authorization is illegal and unethical.
+The creator is not responsible for any misuse or damage caused by the improper use of this tool.